-In addition to these fundamental subjects, law schools may offer a wide variety of elective courses as well as some compulsory subjects.
+In addition to these fundamental subjects, law schools may offer various elective courses and some compulsory subjects.
 Both LLB and JD are three to four years long and will prepare you to take the next step towards becoming a lawyer.

-After completing your law degree, you must undertake a Practical Legal Training (PLT) program or Graduate Diploma in Legal Practice (GDLP), particularly designed to enhance the everyday practical skills that you will require as an entry-level lawyer.
+After completing your law degree, you must attend a Practical Legal Training (PLT) program or Graduate Diploma in Legal Practice (GDLP).
+Those programs enhance the practical skills you need as an entry-level lawyer.

-In Australia, there is a Legal Admissions Board in each state or territory that assesses students interested in becoming lawyers.
+In Australia, a Legal Admissions Board in each state or territory assesses students interested in becoming lawyers.
 These boards approve PLT course providers who help students to look for job placements based on the Legal Practice Experience they have gained.

-Generally, the Legal Practice Experience lasts up to 80 days and is supervised by a lawyer with at least three years of experience in the legal field.
-All in all, you can complete the GDLP in as little as six months, and you can even study the program online.
+Generally, the Legal Practice Experience lasts up to 80 days.
+A lawyer with at least three years of experience in the legal field is supervising this program.
+All in all, you can complete the GDLP in as little as six months and even study the program online.